 - Document Review - As with buying a home outright, buying into a timeshare involves the signing of a binding contract, so ask an attorney to review the documentation if you are unsure about its provisions

-- Properties Abroad - Memberships and timeshare ownerships are subject to the jurisdiction of the country in which they're located, without the protections of U.S. contract law
+- Properties Abroad - Memberships and timeshare ownerships abroad are subject to the jurisdiction of the country in which they're located, without the protections of U.S. contract or real estate law

 You also may want to see a review of the developer's (or management company's) background and current maintenance budget.
-Contact local real estate agents or the Better Business Bureau for more information.
+Contact local real estate agents or consult reputable ratings and reviews resources for more information.

 State Regulation of Timeshares

-Timeshares are regulated to some degree in most states, often with specific protections for buyers and limited rights to cancel the purchase.
-Check the Real Estate Commission in your state for local regulations.
+In the United States, timeshares are regulated to some degree in most states, often with specific protections for buyers and limited rights to cancel the purchase.
+Check the respective Real Estate Commission or Department in your state for local regulations.
 Specific state examples include the following:

 - Florida - Buyer may cancel a timeshare contract if seller is notified in writing within 10 days